LenneDalben/StardewValleyModsGPL/[CP] Townies Need Food!/README.md

 Minerva's Bigger Farmhouses by minervamaga

-1.5 FarmHouse1, 2 with Bathroom by muscat (CP version)
+One Room Farmhouse by muscat (CP version)

 Cozier Default Farmhouses by DexMods